Asymptotically Minimax Robust Hypothesis Testing: Least Favorable Distributions and Asymptotically Minimax Robust Tests

 \begin{rem} The Type-II minimax robust NP-test can similarly be obtained either by following the same procedure for the objective function $D_{\mathrm{KL}}(G_1,G_0)$ or by considering the same equations given by \eqref{eq63}.
 To accomplish the latter one, before the optimization $\epsilon_0$ and $f_0$ need to be interchanged by $\epsilon_1$ and $f_1$ respectively, and after obtaining the LFDs, $\hat{g}_0$ needs to be interchanged by $\hat{g}_1$, cf. \eqref{eq60}.
 The related parameters can be obtained directly by solving the equations in \eqref{59x1} for the LFDs \eqref{eq63}.
 As a side note both NP-tests are the limiting tests of the rate minimizing asymptotically minimax robust test as

-and $D_\alpha(G_0,G_1)$ converges to $D_{\mathrm{KL}}(G_0,G_1)$ and $D_{\mathrm{KL}}(G_1,G_0)$, respectively, for $\alpha\rightarrow\ 1$ and $\alpha\rightarrow\ 0$ from $7.$ in Table~\ref{tab1du}, see also Section~\ref{sec_alpha}. \end{rem} Interestingly, the robust likelihood ratio function is a nonlinear functional of only $l$.
-Moreover, compared to the rate minimizing asymptotically minimax robust tests, the LFDs of their NP counterparts are given only as a functional of the nominal distributions, without coupling with $\hat{g}_1/\hat{g}_0$.
+and $D_\alpha(G_0,G_1)$ converges to $D_{\mathrm{KL}}(G_0,G_1)$ and $D_{\mathrm{KL}}(G_1,G_0)$, respectively, for $\alpha\rightarrow\ 1$ and $\alpha\rightarrow\ 0$ by using the $7th$ property of $D_u$, see also Section~\ref{sec_alpha}. \end{rem} Interestingly, the robust likelihood ratio function $\hat l$ is a nonlinear functional of $l$ through $W$.
+Moreover, compared to the rate minimizing asymptotically minimax robust tests the LFDs of their NP-counterparts are given only as a functional of the nominal distributions without coupling with $\hat{g}_1/\hat{g}_0$.
 This simplification, however, results in a complication of the closed form LFDs.
-Note that the problem formulation given by \eqref{eq60} differs from that of Dabak's formulation \cite{dabak,dabak2}, see also \cite[pp. 250-255]{levy}, i.e. Dabak's test is the result of a joint minimization of $I_0(t_1)$ over all $g_1\in\mathscr{G}_1$ and $I_1(t_0)$ over all $g_0\in\mathscr{G}_0$, hence it yields simpler analytic forms for the LFDs, but not an asymptotically minimax robust test, see Section~\ref{sec8}.
+Note that the problem formulation given by \eqref{eq60} differs from that of Dabak's formulation \cite{dabak,dabak2}, see also \cite[pp. 250-255]{levy}, i.e. Dabak's test is the result of a joint minimization of $I_0(t_1)$ over all $G_1\in\mathscr{G}_1$ and $I_1(t_0)$ over all $G_0\in\mathscr{G}_0$, hence it yields simpler analytic forms for the LFDs, but not an asymptotically minimax robust test, see Section~\ref{sec8}.
 However, Dabak's test is surprisingly asymptotically minimax robust for the expected number of samples of the sequential probability ratio test \cite{gulbook,gul6}.